-Swiss army knives are great preparedness and survival tools that are useful in almost every type of situation.
-If you have one yourself, you probably keep it on hand for everyday use or exciting outdoor adventures, but you might be wondering how waterproof these knives really are.
+Swiss army knives are excellent preparedness and survival tools that are useful in almost every situation.
+If you have one, you probably keep it on hand for everyday use or exciting outdoor adventures, but you might wonder how waterproof these knives are.

 On average, Swiss Army Knives are constructed using stainless steel.
-While this doesn’t guarantee that all components of the knife are completely waterproof, stainless steel provides the knife with enhanced strength and corrosion resistance.
+While this doesn’t guarantee that all knife components are waterproof, stainless steel provides the knife with enhanced strength and corrosion resistance.

 In short, a Swiss Army knife can get wet.
-However, it is best not to let it sit in water for long periods of time and make sure you are cleaning and drying it off after you are done using it.
-Also, bear in mind that how waterproof your knife depends on which style you have.
+However, it is best not to let it sit in water for long periods, and make sure you clean and dry it off after you are done using it.
+Also, remember that how to waterproof your knife depends on your style.

 Are the Electronic Components Waterproof?

 Victorinox Swiss Army knives come in a variety of sizes and styles, with some of those including electronic components.
 These components are NOT waterproof.
 If you have a model (such as the Midnite Manager) with a USB stick or LED light, getting your knife wet or submerging it in water could damage these components.

 If liquid gets into the LED light’s housing, remove the batteries from the knife and let it dry completely.
 The contacts for the light have a protective coating, so they will not be damaged.
 However, the USB is not protected, so you should avoid getting it wet.